-John Oliver dove into the murky waters of the ticketing industry on the most recent episode of his Emmy-winning HBO news satire late-night show, Last Week Tonight.
+John Oliver dove into the murky waters of the ticketing industry on a March 2022 episode of his Emmy-winning HBO news satire late-night show, Last Week Tonight.
 Alongside the requisite humor and levity, Oliver shed some light on the many ways in which Ticketmaster has embedded itself as an unavoidable gatekeeper of the live entertainment experience.

 The deep dive into the “ticket problem” began with a clip of a man-on-the-street interview in the parking lot of an outdoor July 2021 Sevendust show at Hampton Coliseum.
 As the fan explained, “I’m pumped, I’m ready to go, I’m vaccinated, I’m ready to go.
 I’ve been locked up for a year and ten months, and I’m gon’ let loose and destroy this place.”

 While many live music fans echo that guy’s sentiments after the last two bumpy years, Oliver continued, those sought-after experiences now come at an exorbitant price—if you can even get ahold of them to begin with.